spack/spack/lib/spack/docs/workflows.rst

   might be, some applications with hand-built make files expect their dependencies to be in one place.
 One common problem is makefiles that assume that ``netcdf`` and ``netcdf-fortran`` are installed in the same tree.
-Or, one might use an IDE that requires tedious configuration of dependency paths; and it's easier to automate that administration in a view-building script than in the IDE itself.
+Or, you might use an IDE that requires tedious configuration of dependency paths; and it's easier to automate that administration in a view-building script than in the IDE itself.
   For all these cases, a view will be preferable to other ways to